 Grand Rapids Theological Seminary of Cornerstone University traces its founding as a degree-granting institution to 1948, when the State of Michigan authorized it to grant the Bachelor of Divinity degree (now called the Master of Divinity).
 The first graduating class in 1949 boasted two graduates.
 The institution originally opened in January 1941 as an evening Bible institute at Wealthy Street Baptist Church.
 In 1944, a day school was started that became the seminary four years later, at which time the school was renamed Grand Rapids Bible Institute and Theological Seminary.
-The Bible Institute became a state-approved, degree-granting Bible college in 1963, moved to its present location in 1964, and transitioned into a Christian liberal arts college in 1972.
+The Bible Institute became a state-approved, degreegranting Bible college in 1963, moved to its present location in 1964, and transitioned into a Christian liberal arts college in 1972.
 In 1999, the entire institution acquired state-approved university status.
 Today, Cornerstone University and Grand Rapids Theological Seminary share a 123-acre campus four miles from downtown Grand Rapids.
 It operates with its own board of trustees and president.
 The seminary is housed in the Leon J. Wood Seminary Building, which opened in 1977.
 Grand Rapids Theological Seminary, its administration and faculty, operate under the authority of the Cornerstone University board of trustees.

 Cornerstone is a Christ-centered University with a passion for global influence through the transforming power of the gospel.
 Cornerstone University exists to empower men and women to excel as influencers in our world for Christ by offering a student-focused learning community where Jesus Christ is central.
-Founded in 1941, the university is now a three-part enterprise: the undergraduate college, with programs for traditional students as well as accelerated undergraduate and graduate degree programs for working adults, the graduate program including Grand Rapids Theological Seminary and Asia Baptist Theological Seminary based in Singapore, and a Christian radio division known as "Cornerstone University Radio" that includes three radio stations, an internationally syndicated program called "Mission Network News," and a nationally distributed children's radio ministry called "His Kids Radio."
+Founded in 1941, the university is now a three-part enterprise: the undergraduate college, with programs for traditional students as well as accelerated undergraduate and graduate degree programs for working adults, the graduate program including Grand Rapids Theological Seminary and Asia Biblical Theological Seminary based in Thailand, and a Christian radio division known as "Cornerstone University Radio" that includes five radio stations and an internationally syndicated program called "Mission Network News."